Pixel48/SerialExaminer/README.md

 # SerialExaminer
-  SerialExaminer is a small tool to speed up assessing tests and detecting potential fraudsters.
-It's easy to use and gives
+  SerialExaminer is a small tool to speed up test evaluation and detection of potential fraudsters.
+It's easy to use and works quickly with lots of files

   Ask your students to send you test responses in .txt files named after their full names, journal number, any ID numbers or anything else, that can identify them.
 Ask them to write answers in these files in format `<question number>.<question answer>`, line by line.
 The order of questions and letter size don't matter